Jurong Group Representation Constituency

 The Jurong Group Representation Constituency was a five-member group representation constituency (GRC) in western Singapore.
 At abolition, it had five divisions: Bukit Batok East, Clementi, Jurong Central, Jurong Spring and Taman Jurong, managed by Jurong–Clementi Town Council.

 History

 2001–2011: Creation and first three elections

 Jurong GRC was created prior to the 2001 general election with five seats in Parliament.
 It comprised the majority of the defunct Bukit Timah GRC, as well as parts of Hong Kah GRC and the defunct Bukit Gombak Single Member Constituency (SMC).
 The governing People's Action Party (PAP) defeated the Singapore Democratic Party (SDP) with 79.75% of the vote.

 During the 2006 general election, the PAP team for Jurong GRC won unopposed.
 During the 2011 general election, it defeated the National Solidarity Party (NSP) with 66.96% of the vote.

 2008: Death of Ong Chit Chung

-In 2008, a by-election was not called in Jurong GRC after incumbent MP Ong Chit Chung died of heart cancer.
+In 2008, incumbent MP Ong Chit Chung died of heart cancer.
+A by-election was not called to fill his vacated seat.
+Ong's death led to Nominated MPs Thio Li-ann and Loo Choon Yong to file a motion to update the electoral system to have a compulsory by-election if the vacated seat is held by a minority MP in the GRC, half or more elected GRC members vacated their seats, or the MP of a SMC vacated their seat.
+Prime Minister Lee Hsien Loong rejected the motion, saying "The vacancy does not affect the mandate of the government, nor its ability to deliver on its programmes and promises.
+The government's mandate continues to run until the next General Election is called, when the incumbent team will render account to the electorate."